Mike Honda

 Bush and Clinton cabinets.
 After holding other positions, Honda was elected to the Santa Clara County Board of Supervisors in 1990, and to the California State Assembly in 1996, where he served until 2001.

 In November 2003, Democratic National Committee chair Terry McAuliffe appointed Honda as deputy chair of the DNC.
 In February 2005, Honda was elected a vice chair of the Democratic National Committee under the chairmanship of Howard Dean.
 In 2009, Honda was reelected for a second term as DNC vice chair, under the chairmanship of former Virginia governor Tim Kaine; he served in this role until 2013.

-Honda became the subject of an ethics investigation by the United States House Committee on Ethics in 2015 for the alleged use of taxpayer resources to bolster his 2014 re-election campaign.
-He was defeated for re-election in 2016 by fellow Democrat Ro Khanna.
+Honda became the subject of an ethics investigation by the United States House Committee on Ethics in 2015 for the alleged use of taxpayer resources to bolster his successful 2014 re-election campaign against fellow Democrat Ro Khanna.
+Honda faced Khanna again in 2016 and was defeated.